 NOTE – Throughout this document, ‘bit’ refers to the contents of the transfer frames.
 A bit is a binary digit transferred between the data link protocol sublayer and the coding and synchronization sublayer.
 Other symbols, whether binary or nonbinary, will be referred to by other names, such as ‘binary digits’.
 It should be understood that the ordering conventions described above apply equally to other types of symbols.

+patented technologies

+The CCSDS draws attention to the fact that it is claimed that compliance with this document may involve the use of patents.

+The CCSDS takes no position concerning the evidence, validity, and scope of these patent rights.

+The holders of these patent rights have assured the CCSDS that they are willing to negotiate licenses under reasonable and non-discriminatory terms and conditions with applicants throughout the world.
+In this respect, the statements of the holders of these patent rights are registered with CCSDS.
+Information can be obtained from the CCSDS Secretariat at the address indicated on page i.
+Contact information for the holders of these patent rights is provided in annex B.

+Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights other than those identified above.
+The CCSDS shall not be held responsible for identifying any or all such patent rights.

 References

 The following publications contain provisions which, through reference in this text, constitute provisions of this Experimental Specification.
 At the time of publication, the editions indicated were valid.
 All publications are subject to revision, and users of this Experimental Specification are encouraged to investigate the possibility of applying the most recent editions of the documents indicated below.
 The CCSDS Secretariat maintains a register of currently valid CCSDS publications.